OuhscBbmc/redcap-manual-v1/designadv/econsent.md

    ![View of existing project in Designer](images/econsent/online-designer-2.jpg){width="80%"}

-You will need to create two instruments: one for the consent form and one for the HIPAA form (if applicable).
+You will need to create two instruments: one for the consent form and one for the HIPAA form.

 - Change the name of Form 1 to Consent by clicking on the gray button labeled *Choose actions" to the right of Form 1.
 - Select *Rename.*